mcfadden8/Development-Containers/toss4-spheral-gcc13/README.md

 - **GID:** 1000
 - **Shell:** /usr/bin/zsh
 - **Home:** /home/developer
+- **code-server password:** spheral

-**At runtime:** Your host UID (54987) is automatically remapped to container UID 1000, so files you create appear as owned by you on the host.
+**At runtime:** Your host UID is automatically remapped to container UID 1000, so files you create appear as owned by you on the host.

 ## Directory Structure